The

 instruments built by our ancestors from a gourd, a stick, a string

-of stretched sinew, and a finger, plectrum or a bow.
-The modern
+of stretched sinew, played with a finger, a plectrum, or a bow.

-mandolin family was developed from the European lute, itself a decendent
+The modern mandolin family was developed from the European lute,

 introduced to Spain during the Moorish conquest of 711 to 1492 and